 Funnels allow you to track how your customers move through your app or website by creating a series of steps through events.
 Track drop off between steps to learn more about why your customers are or are not converting, filter out users by properties, and breakdown funnel results to get more detail.

-All Mixpanel funnels are based on unique users, not total events sent.
 The number you see for a step in a funnel is the number of your customers who completed that step of the funnel.
 Customers are only counted through the funnel once over the selected time span of the funnel, even if they complete the funnel multiple times.

 Your customers must complete the steps you designate in your funnel in loose order.
 Loose order means that a customer can engage in other actions in between funnel steps, as long as they complete all the funnel steps in order.
 Let's start with an example where the funnel has steps: A, B, C, D, E and go through a few cases: